coshape/coshape-cli/README.md

 ## Local Installation

-Of course, the toolkit can also be installed with root permissions.
+The toolkit can also be installed without root permissions.

 To install the toolkit locally, create a new directory e.g. 'coshape-tools' and run npm.